Food inflation in India: Supply shortfalls

 India's agricultural sector faced several supply-side challenges that has contributed to supply shortages and food inflation.
 Since 1990, the sector recorded an average annual growth of merely 3% with high yearly volatility.
 Crop yields, particularly for cereals, remain lower than those in several comparable countries, including Bangladesh, China, Pakistan, and Sri Lanka.
 The stagnation in the area under cultivation and the plateauing of crop yields have limited the growth in production of staple and essential commodities, making it difficult to meet rising domestic demand.
 Additionally, while high-value agricultural products such as milk, eggs, and meat are in increasing demand, their production growth has not kept pace, highlighting supply constraints even in rapidly growing segments of the sector.

 Weather shocks

 In 2009, due to deficient south-west monsoon, with rainfall recorded 25% below the long-term average of Kharif season, India faced drought that destroyed domestic production of important food commodities such as pulses, rice, oilseeds and sugarcane.
 For example, compared to 2008, rice production declined by 12%.

 In 2010, unexpected weather anomalies such as unseasonal rainfall in Maharashtra and Gujarat significantly affected onion production, leading to decreased market supply.
 Similarly, weather disturbances in Karnataka and Tamil Nadu resulted in 30-35% losses in onion production, leading to a sharp increase in onion prices nationwide and continuing the trend of food inflation throughout the country.

-Therefore, adverse weather conditions such as deficient monsoon and unseasonal rainfall have a significant impact on the agricultural production of India and undermine food security and price stability.